msantos/seds/README.md

 Using Low Ports
 ---------------

-_seds_ uses procket to listen on port 53.
-See:
+`seds` uses procket to listen on port 53.
+For instructions on setting up the procket setuid helper, see:

     https://github.com/msantos/procket

-Using ports abouve 1024 does not require any additional configuration.
+Using ports above 1023 does not require any additional configuration.

 Configuration
 -------------